 Sip Malibu Grapes – www.sipmalibugrapes.com

 Heading up to NorCal to do some wine tasting in the world famous Napa Valley?
-Dave has personally visited, tasted and written about more than 900 commercial wine producers (wineries) in the Napa Valley giving him a unique perspective of the valley that few people have.
+Dave has personally visited, tasted and written about more than 1,000 Napa Valley based commercial wine producers (wineries) giving him a unique perspective of the valley that few people have.
 Click on the graphic to the left or visit: www.napawineproject.com